-The earliest documents relating to Grindleford, or Grundelford, date back to 1248.
-It was made up of the small settlements of Eyam Woodlands, Stoke, Nether Padley and Upper Padley.
-The name is believed to relate to the ford where grindstones crossed the river.
-The present bridge over the River Derwent dates back to 1758.
 The village grew significantly with the opening of the railway line between Dore and Chinley in 1893, and Grindleford Station became the closest station in the Hope Valley to the city of Sheffield, and thus a magnet for visitors.
+The old station building is now a café and is still a perennial favourite with walkers, cyclists and those sight-seeing in the area.

 Also well worth a visit is the Grindleford Shop and Café in St Helen’s Church.
 This is a community-run establishment, set up by a band of local volunteers who came together to save their village shop when it was threatened with closure.
 It sells a wide range of local produce.

 This is wonderful countryside for outdoor enthusiasts, with trails from every part of the village.
-The wooded river valley of Padley Gorge is especially beautiful, and leads visitors on to the expanses of the National Trust estate at Longshaw.
+The wooded river valley of Padley Gorge is especially beautiful, and leads visitors to the expanses of the National Trust estate at Longshaw.
 In the other direction, the beautiful hills above the village lead on to the wild, heather-clad moorland of Eyam Moor.

 Climbers will love the challenges presented by the gritstone escarpment of Froggatt Edge, leading on to Curbar Edge and Baslow Edge, and mountain bike riders will enjoy the trails over those same Edges on to Big Moor, where large herds of wild red deer can be spotted (and heard) in the autumn.